 What if I developed lung cancer from inhaling too much of the second-hand smoke?
 Who is going to pay for my medical treatments?
 Myself, who don't smoke?
 The government will bear all the costs for not doing anything?
 Or should it be the perpetrators, the smoking neighbours, who indirectly inflicted the illness?
 It is really not fair for non-smokers!

 I wrote a complaint email to NEA on all the above and received the "nothing we can do, please talk to your neighbours amicably or go to your town council" reply.
-I had expected that kind of reply even before I sent — because there is no laws to protect homeowners from smokers, what can civil servant do?
+I had expected that kind of pass-the-buck-reply even before I sent — because there is no laws to protect homeowners from smokers, what can civil servant do?

 If smokers do not care about their own healths, will they be considerate to others' healths, including those of their own family members?
 They know the harmful effect of smoking and still pick it up, they just don't care.
 I had seen a father of two toddlers puffing cigarette smoke right into their faces outside a shopping mall — a father who cares for his own kids will never do that anytime, anywhere.

 My hope was raised when I read the news article about MPs wanting to curb smoking in homes, yet it had been more than 18 months since then.
 Nothing fruitful was heard of thereafter...

 AND I'M NOT ALONE...
 A smoking neighbour has made Nicole a passive smoker too.
 There are a lot more people out there who are voicing their concerns.